openhab/openhab-docs/installation/docker.md

 ### Universal Plug and Play (UPnP)

 Some bindings, like e.g. [SONOS](https://www.openhab.org/addons/bindings/sonos/), depend on the common [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) communication infrastructure provided by openHAB.
 The protocol is based on IP multicast messages, which is limited to a local subnet[^multicastrouting].
-In case you have multiple network adapters in your system (which is likely if you use docker) oepnhab should use `network_mode: host`.
+In case you have multiple network adapters in your system (which is likely if you use docker) openHAB should use `network_mode: host`.
 It is then necessary to inform openHAB what interface/network shall be used for UPnP discovery.

 The network interface to be used can be specified via the `EXTRA_JAVA_OPTS` [Environment Variable](#environment-variables):